LOE is the ongoing cost of keeping a well producing. It directly affects your monthly distributions and long-term returns.

 Lease operating expenses cover every recurring cost of keeping a well in production.
 Pumping costs (electricity for rod pumps or submersible pumps), chemical treatment (corrosion inhibitors, paraffin treatments, scale control), well maintenance (rod and tubing repairs, pump replacements), water disposal (produced water hauling or injection wells), gathering and transportation fees (pipeline or trucking to market), compression (for gas wells), and regulatory compliance costs.

-These are not one-time costs.
+These aren't one-time costs.
 They recur monthly for the entire producing life of the well.
 Understanding LOE is as important as understanding drilling costs, because LOE determines whether a low-rate well remains economic or gets plugged.

 Typical LOE Ranges